Vietnam.vn - Nền tảng quảng bá Việt Nam

 We completely reject such false information.
 Vietnam's consistent policy is to always facilitate foreigners' entry, exit, and residence in Vietnam, thereby contributing to economic and social development.

-In recent times, Vietnamese authorities have implemented many measures to facilitate travel for foreign citizens coming to Vietnam for the purposes of studying, working, investing, market research and tourism in accordance with Vietnamese law.
+In recent times, Vietnamese authorities have implemented many measures to facilitate travel for foreign citizens coming to Vietnam for the purposes of studying, working, investing, researching the market and traveling in accordance with Vietnamese law.

 Source